top of page

 Articulation/Intelligibility

 Articulation refers to sound production, while intelligibility refers to clarity of spoken words.
-We can help with both!

 Fluency